mericson-cv/commvault-cloud-cloudburst-recovery/README.md

 4. Deploy 100 x [Commvault Cloud Access Node ARM BYOL](https://aws.amazon.com/marketplace/pp/prodview-usqf7gn3ipqke?sr=0-2&ref_=beagle&applicationId=AWSMPContessa) with [CloudFormation template](https://github.com/mericson-cv/aws-massively-parallel-recovery-solution/tree/main/cloudformation) and configure.
 5. Run a massively parallel restore.

+> [!NOTE]
-:bulb: Tip: There are HashiCorp Terraform examples in the [terraform folder](https://github.com/mericson-cv/aws-massively-parallel-recovery-solution/tree/main/terraform) to quickly deploy on-demand or [Amazon EC2 Spot Instances](https://aws.amazon.com/ec2/spot/), complete with _random data_ generation on first boot.
+> There are HashiCorp Terraform examples in the [terraform folder](https://github.com/mericson-cv/aws-massively-parallel-recovery-solution/tree/main/terraform) to quickly deploy on-demand or [Amazon EC2 Spot Instances](https://aws.amazon.com/ec2/spot/), complete with _random data_ generation on first boot.

+> [!NOTE]
-_100 instances are used only as an example to demonstrate the massively parallel nature of __Commvault Backup & Recovery__, Amazon S3, and Amazon EC2 compute.
+> _100 instances are used only as an example to demonstrate the massively parallel nature of __Commvault Backup & Recovery__, Amazon S3, and Amazon EC2 compute.
 Commvault recommends performing regular testing and [GameDays](https://aws.amazon.com/gameday/) in your IT, Security, and Application teams to find the right mix of recovery speed (throughput) and overall recovery cost_.

 The key **benefit** of this solution is that the recovery resources are __ephemeral__ and may be destroyed immediately after the restore is complete.